Cancer In Your Dog And Cat And How To Face It

 Before your vet removes skin tumors he/she will clip its fur coat off close to the skin and make the area as free of bacteria as possible.
 I usually send owners home with a surgical marker to mark the position of even the smallest tumors.
 The one the client brought be pet in to have removed may be largest, but it is uncommon for there to be just one papilloma or lipoma on your pet.
 It is exasperating for pet owners and veterinarians alike to find others a few weeks or months after the initial surgery.

 Every veterinarian has techniques they are most comfortable with.
 I personally do not like to take dogs into deep anesthesia for the removal of these superficial tumors.
-It is possible to just heavily tranquilize the pet and infiltrate the area surrounding the tumor with a combination of local anesthetic xylocaine (Novocaine®) and epinephrine just before and during the procedure.
+It is possible to just heavily tranquilize the pet and infiltrate the area surrounding the tumor with a combination of local anesthetic xylocaine (Novocaine®) and epinephrine (to constrict reduce bleeding in the area) just before and during the procedure.
 This both numbs the area and stops loss of blood.
 Then the tumors can be easily removed with a scalpel or electrosurgical unit , the incision sutured and a drain added if need be.
 I generally freeze or cauterize off small papillomas.
 I have never had a tumor of this type regrow.
 Lipomas or benign fatty tumors are present just under the skin.
 They are considerably more common in dogs than in cats.
 I have only seen them on chubby dogs.
 They are not a threat to your pet’s health.
 If the dog looses sufficient weight, these tumors will shrink on their own.
 Because they are invariably encapsulated and have little blood supply, they are quite easy to remove.
 Lipomas that have grown around nerves or large blood vessels are considerably more difficult to remove (and it may be wiser to leave them alone as long as possible.)
 But even with these, the outcomes are usually good if sufficient care is taken to preserve the nerves and blood vessels in the area of the lipoma.
 Your veterinarian can do a simple microscopic test in the office to confirm that the tumor is a simple lipoma.

 Tumors that arise from glandular and surface cells are called carcinomas.
 Tumors that arise from muscle, bone and fibrous connective tissues of the body are called sarcomas.
 When cancers are found in their original location they are called primary tumors.
 When they have moved (spread) to a new location in the body they are called metastatic tumors.
 Only malignant tumors have the capacity to move to new locations.
 Because of this and their invasiveness, they are the life-threatening ones.